hollowstrawberry/crab-cogs/README.md

 While the simulator is running, a conversation will occur every so many minutes, during which comments will be sent every so many seconds.
 Trying to type in the output channel will delete the message and trigger a conversation.

+A user may permanently exclude themselves from their messages being read and analyzed by using the `[p]dontsimulateme` command.
+This will also delete all their data.

 Inspired by /r/SubredditSimulator and similar concepts.

 ![simulator](https://media.discordapp.net/attachments/541768631445618689/1031334469904384100/unknown.png)